christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-How `from` in `...John comes back from...` attends to `school` and we can see how John coming back from school is attending to previous tokens that represent John's action state and the initial state of the room before he left.
+What’s really interesting is how the actions of `John`—both taking and leaving—impact the model’s attention to the entities that were mentioned initially.
+For instance, we can see how `from` in the phrase `...John comes back from...` attends to `school`.
+The model’s attention to `school` connects back to the earlier tokens that represent John’s actions and the initial state of the `room` before he left, showing how it integrates information across different parts of the sequence.

 <br>